 - Social shares – Your website content is shared on social media and other blogs.

 - Brand searches – When brand keywords are used to reach your website instead of organic search keywords that drive traffic to your website.

-- Quality backlinks – when your website is referred by other websites, it helps increase popularity of your website.
+- Quality backlinks – when your website is referred by other websites, it helps increase the popularity of your website.

 “If SEO were an Olympic sport, it would be race walking.
 Everyone is after that first place slot – but it’s a long, slow, and strategic path to getting there.”

 SEO can sound tricky and hard, but even the most basic SEO practices can take you a long way.
-It can help in avoiding all the clutter and to showcase your website among potential customers resulting in high visitors and in turn, conversions and sales.
+It can help in avoiding all the clutter and showcase your website among potential customers resulting in high visitors and in turn, conversions and sales.